Juan Carlos Aramburu: Collaboration with National Reorganization Process

 The year of Aramburu's elevation to cardinal coincided with the beginning of the National Reorganization Process.
 The Mothers of the Plaza de Mayo, a group looking for information on their children who suffered forced disappearance, wrote to top members of the ecclesiastical hierarchy for help, including Aramburu, but it did not get any response.
-Also, Aramburu did not denounce the murder of bishop Enrique Angelelli, conducted by a military task force and disguised as a road accident; instead, he claimed that there was no evidence of it being a crime.
+Also, Aramburu did not denounce the murder of Bishop Enrique Angelelli, conducted by a military task force and disguised as a road accident; instead, he claimed that there was no evidence of it being a crime.

-In 1982, during a trip to Italy, Aramburu was interviewed by the Roman newspaper Il Messaggero and replied to a question about forced disappearances saying: "I don't understand how this question of guerrillas and terrorism has come up again; it's been over for a long time."
+In 1982, during a trip to Italy, Aramburu was interviewed by the Roman newspaper Il Messaggero and replied to a question about forced disappearances by saying: "I don't understand how this question of guerrillas and terrorism has come up again; it's been over for a long time."
 On the issue of common graves with unidentified bodies being discovered, he claimed: "In Argentina there are no common graves. ...
 Everything was recorded in the regular fashion in the books.
 The common graves belong to people who died without the authorities being able to identify them.
 Disappeared?
 Let's not confuse things.
 You know that there are 'disappeared people' who live quietly in Europe."

 In 2002, an organization composed of children of disappeared people organized a protest to accuse Aramburu of collaborationism with the National Reorganization Process.
 The Argentine Episcopal Conference released a document in defense of Aramburu.
 Rubén Capitanio, a priest, sent a critical letter to the Conference where he mentioned, among other things, that Aramburu had given Holy Communion to people "that [he] knew were responsible of horrible public crimes" and that he had overlooked the human rights abuses at the Navy Mechanics School, within his jurisdiction.